 The study was inspired by Oakland Superintendent Tony Smith’s belief that "School food reform is not separate from school reform; it’s part of the basic work we have to do in order to correct systemic justice, pursue equity, and give our children the best future possible."

-It includes findings, recommendations, timetables, and estimated expenses in ten interrelated dimensions of school food service operations: facilities, finances, food and health, wellness policy, teaching and learning, the dining experience, procurement, waste management, professional development, and marketing and communications.
+The study produced findings, recommendations, timetables, and estimated expenses in ten interrelated dimensions of school food service operations: facilities, finances, food and health, wellness policy, teaching and learning, the dining experience, procurement, waste management, professional development, and marketing and communications.